 What do you value most about your friends?

 Their acceptance of me, their generosity, humour, and patience, particularly when I vent.
-(I appreciate people trusting me with their life stories.
-I love to hear the ingenious ways people navigate rough seas)
+I appreciate people trusting me with their life stories.
+I love to hear the ingenious way people navigate rough seas.

 What characteristic do you dislike most in yourself?

-As mentioned, I’m in the autumn of my life.
-Though it hasn’t always been the case, I’m reasonably satisfied with who I have become.
-(I’m now in the home stretch, as they say at the racetrack, and I feel the same way)
+As mentioned, I’m in the autumn of my life — the homestretch, as they say at the racetrack.
+Though it hasn’t always been the case, I’m reasonably satisfied with who I’ve become.
+It’s a never-ending challenge, becoming.

 What is your favourite virtue?